 Take Groupon as an example, you have a certain number of days to buy your first item on Groupon and receive a $10 off discount.
 That’s a small degree of personalization – it knows when and how I created my account, my location, my interests, and my activity.

 Event-driven email marketing’s efficacy is displayed in a 2012 study from the Lenskold Group.
 The study found that 60% of respondents believed the quality of the leads that were passed onto sales were improved by using event-driven email messages.

 Here’s the problem: you need the user to give you their email address before you can act on this marketing tactic.
 Without their email (and possibly other information) you won’t be able to personalize their experience and ensure maximum relevance.

 3. Retargeting Ads

 When someone visits your site and exits, they’re not lost if you use retargeting ads well.
 These ads know where you’ve been and if you’ve purchased there; with that, they follow you online.
-Here’s one Copy Hackers used recently to reach out to those who’d clicked on their ebook catalog without converting (Heaven forbid!):
+Here’s one Copyhackers used to reach out to those who’d clicked on their ebook catalog without converting (Heaven forbid!):

 Retargeting lets you target specific ads to specific visitors based on the behavior of their previous visit to your site.
 If you can determine the persona of a visitor based on this behavioral data, your targeting efforts can result in some great conversion increases for each return visitors coming back to your site from the retargeted ads.